epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 expectations for being a critical dependency.
-I have had reassurances that this was a fluke and the maintainer will be more responsive going forward but the inherent trust from nom's status has been lost and it is too late to rebuild that trust; I need to move on.
+I have had reassurances that this was a fluke and the maintainer will be more responsive going forward but the inherent trust from nom's status has been lost and it is too late to take the time to rebuild that trust; I need to move on.

 #### Ship of Theseus